AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/docs/entrezpy-doc/source/index.rst

 -------

 To report bugs and/or errors, please open an issue at https://gitlab.com/ncbipy/entrezpy or contact me at: jan.buchmann@sydney.edu.au

 Of course, feel free to fork the code, improve it, and/or open a pull request.

+.. _ncbi-apikey:

 NCBI API key
 ------------